paulaoorjuela/pokemon-app/README.md

 ## Features

 - **Search**: The app displays the Pokémon with the name that matches the input text.
+- **Favorites**: Users can save their favorite Pokémon to a favorites list, stored in sessionStorage.
 - **Pagination**: Navigate through Pokémon with next and previous buttons.
 - **Detailed View**: Click on a Pokémon to view detailed information on a separate page.
+- **Custom Alerts**: Alerts appear for user feedback, such as search results or errors.

 ## Technologies Used